soniamathew/EmployeeManagement-using-SpringBoot-and-Hibernate/README.md

 Downloading the project from GitHub :

-    Navigate to your repository’s Code tab.
+    Navigate to the repository’s Code tab.

     Click Clone or download.